-The surgery went according to plan.
+The size and location of the tumor demanded ultimate precision.
 Dr. Shepard was able to remove the tumor completely.
 And K.D. was able to do her Facebook live from her ICU Bed, assuring the kids she was just fine.

 “Dr. Shepard was so patient and supportive.
 He explained everything.
 He comforted me.
 When I went into surgery, I remember looking at him and saying, please just let me live.
 He held my hand and said I will do my best.
 And when I came to, he was there, doing my neuro exams, asking me how I was doing,” K.D. said.
 “The nurses were excellent, too — checking in on me.
 Cracking jokes, which I needed.
 Cheering me on.”

 But here’s the best part: The tumor was benign.
 And within months, K.D. was back at school, back at coaching both her kids’ soccer teams, and back in volleyball league.